 Production risks relate to the possibility that your yield or output levels will be lower than projected.
 Major sources of production risks arise from adverse weather conditions such as drought, freezes, or excessive rainfall at harvest or planting.
 Production risks may also result from damage due to insect pests and disease despite control measures employed, and from failure of equipment and machinery such as an irrigation pump.

 - Diversify enterprises by growing different crop varieties and completely new crops.

 - Expand production through more intensive growing practices or by planting more acreage.

-- Purchase crop insurance coverage to stabilize income during times of loss and purchase NAP coverage for noninsured crops.
+- Purchase federal crop insurance coverage to stabilize income during times of loss and purchase NAP coverage for noninsured crops.

 - Adopt risk mitigating practices such as drip irrigation, tile drainage, trap crops or resistant varieties.

 - Consider site selection - use fields less susceptible to frost or pests and rotate crops.

 - Maintain equipment and keep facilities in good working condition.